-Three weeks after launching Operation Barbarossa on June 22, 1941 with the express goal of “crush[ing] Soviet Russia in a quick campaign” (Fuehrer Directive 21, December 18, 1940), the Germans and their Axis partners had reached close enough to Moscow to fly sorties and bomb the Soviet capital.
+Three weeks after launching Operation Barbarossa on June 22, 1941 with the express goal of “crush[ing] Soviet Russia in a quick campaign” (Fuehrer Directive 21, December 18, 1940), the Germans and their Axis partners had indeed reached close enough to Moscow to fly sorties and bomb the Soviet capital.
 Tactically, the Wehrmacht (German armed forces) won resounding victories, overrunning both Soviet frontier and rear defenses, slaughtering poorly equipped, poorly trained and led Red Army soldiers where they stood, destroying the Red Air Force on the ground (1,500 or more aircraft on the first day), engulfing the Soviet-occupied Baltic states, and taking over three million Red Army prisoners, many of them deserters, in 1941.
 The German juggernaut seized some of the most important economic resources of the Soviet Union, among them the heavily populated and rich agricultural heartland of the Ukraine.
-But the Eastern Front sucked Germany and its Axis allies in and refused to spit them out until they’d been mauled by Mother Nature, or been bloodied in fierce combat, or been victims of both actions.
+But Germany’s Eastern Front sucked the Wehrmacht and its Axis allies in and refused to spit them out until they’d been mauled by Mother Nature, or been bloodied in fierce combat, or been victims of both actions.
 By November 1 the advancing German Army and Luftwaffe were paralyzed in their tracks by the worst winter weather in 140 years.
 The Wehrmacht in 1941 was simply not equipped for this kind of winter warfare; the Red Army was.

 Operation Barbarossa: Germany’s Invasion of the Soviet Union, 1941

 Left: Panzer units from Army Group Center speed into Western Belarus (the Soviet Republic of Byelorussia; White Russia on the map) on an unpaved road, June 1941.
 By the end of the first week of Operation Barbarossa, all three German Army Groups—North, Center, and South—had achieved major campaign objectives.
 Chief of the Army Franz Halder trumpeted in his diary: “It is thus probably no overstatement to say that the Russian Campaign has been won in the space of two weeks.”
 Hitler’s Luftwaffe adjutant wrote a couple of days after Barbarossa’s kickoff: “The ease of our victories along the whole front came as a surprise to both Army and Luftwaffe.”
 When the Belarus capital Minsk fell on June 28, German troops, given their rate of advance, would have been in Moscow, 434 miles to the east, within two weeks.
 “Everything is lost,” Soviet leader Joseph Stalin lamented upon learning of Minsk’s loss.
 Determined to give lie to his earlier lamentation, Stalin had himself appointed chairman of the State Defense Committee on July 1, 1941, where he directed the successful prosecution of the war against Germany.

 Right: A German tank and crouching infantry make good time crossing the steppes in July 1941.
 By then some German spearheads had already advanced over 250 miles from their starting positions.
 But four months into the campaign, temperatures fell and there was continual rain, which by mid-October would have turned this unpaved road into a muddy bog.
 The changed road conditions slowed the German advance on Moscow (Operation Typhoon) to as little as 2 miles a day.

 Left: German soldiers pull a staff car through heavy mud on a Russian road, November 1941.
 Hitler, arrogant and ruinously overconfident owing to his blitz of successes in Western Europe, expected a victory in the East within a few months, and therefore he did not prepare his Wehrmacht for a campaign that might last into a wet late fall, much less a bitterly cold winter.
 The assumption that the Soviet Union would quickly capitulate proved to be his, and Nazi Germany’s, tragic undoing.